jimix/CDTIncrementalStore/README.md

 ## Supported Features

-The [Cloudant] persistent store for [Core Data] supports the following features:
+The [Cloudant Sync] persistent store for [Core Data] supports the following features:

 - Save, fetch, update, and delete of Managed Objects to the on-device CDTDatastore.
 - Batch update requests